-- 7.1 The supply design, design flows, fire fighting demand and existing infrastructure are outlined in Attachment A to my evidence.
-In terms of the concept design to service the proposed development, treated water from the QLDC/Shotover Country scheme could be utilised.
-The connection point would be the existing 250mmØ water main on the north side of the State highway. - 7.2 This water would then need to be pumped via booster pump to a higher level water reservoir.
-A reservoir at an elevation of 5pprox..
-530m would be suitable.
+- 7.1 The supply design, design flows, firefighting demand and existing infrastructure are outlined in Appendix 1 to my evidence.
+In terms of the concept design to service the proposed development, treated water from the QLDC / Shotover Country scheme could be utilised.
+The connection point would be the existing 250mmØ stub connection to the Hansen property at the Hawthorne Drive roundabout from the water main in SH6 which is to be connected to the Shotover Country bore field. - 7.2 This water would then need to be pumped via booster pump to a higher level water reservoir.
+A reservoir at an elevation of approx. 530m would be suitable.
 This would provide the domestic pressures of between 300kPa & 900kPa to the development area.
 From the reservoir, gravity reticulation would be installed to service the properties for domestic and fire fighting supply.
-Internal reticulation would be sized accordingly but is anticipated that mains of 200mmØ would be required if arranged in ring formations where possible. - 7.3 It is proposed that a new reservoir could be established on a hill to the south of the development at a suitable elevation to service the development.
-The applicant is able to provide the land necessary for the establishment of a reservoir and is able to provide the land and access required.

-- 7.4 The new tank elevation will be very similar to the new Middleton Road tank which is 6pprox..
-2km from the development site.
-There may be opportunites to link the reservoirs to provide security of supply and redundancy in the network. - 7.5 Sizing of the reservoir should also be carefully considered as this could help eliminate peaks in the demand.
+Internal reticulation would be sized accordingly but is anticipated that mains of 150-200mmØ would be required if arranged in ring formations where possible. - 7.3 It is proposed that a new reservoir could be established on a hill to the south of the development at a suitable elevation to service the development.
+The applicant is able to provide the land necessary for the establishment of a reservoir and is able to provide the land and access required. - 7.4 The new tank elevation will be very similar to the new Middleton Road tank which is approx. 2km from the development site.
+There may be opportunities to link the reservoirs to provide security of supply and redundancy in the network. - 7.5 Sizing of the reservoir should also be carefully considered as this could help eliminate peaks in the demand.
 This would then allow for a lower peak flow of water to be taken from the existing QLDC system. - 7.6 Given the proximity of the development to the Shotover River, it may be possible to establish a new bore take from the Shotover aquifer.
 The new source would also be treated at the source and able to pumped to the new reservoir or other parts of the QLDC network. - 7.7 All new infrastructure constructed for this development would then be vested in Council ownership. - 7.8 The further design and modelling of the infrastructure would need to be undertaken closely with the QLDC to confirm availability of supply.
 It is anticipated that QLDC water modelling consultants will be needed to carry out this modelling at the next phase of design.